awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

 **Invert health check status**
 Choose whether you want Route 53 to invert the status of a health check\.
 If you choose this option, Route 53 considers health checks to be unhealthy when the status is healthy and vice versa\.
 For example, you might want Route 53 to consider a health check *unhealthy* if you configure string matching and the endpoint returns a specified value\.
 For more information about health checks that perform string matching, see [String matching](#health-checks-creating-values-string-matching)\.

+**  Disabled **
+Stops Route 53 from performing health checks\.
+When you disable a health check, Route 53 stops trying to establish a TCP connection with the endpoint\.
+After you disable a health check, Route 53 considers the status of the health check to always be healthy\.
+If you configured DNS failover, Route 53 continues to route traffic to the corresponding resources\.
+If you want to stop routing traffic to a resource, change the value of [Invert health check status](#health-checks-creating-values-invert-health-check-status-advanced)\.
+Charges for a health check still apply when the health check is disabled\.

 ## Get Notified When a Health Check Fails<a name="health-checks-creating-values-alarm"></a>

 Use the following options to configure email notification when a health check fails: